Atherosclerosis is caused by repeated injury to the walls of arteries.

 To help prevent atherosclerosis, people need to

 Eating a healthy diet can help decrease the risk of atherosclerosis.
-A diet low in saturated fats, refined carbohydrates, and alcohol and high in fruits, vegetables, and fiber decreases the risk of cardiovascular disease.
+A diet low in saturated fats, refined carbohydrates, highly processed foods, and alcohol and high in fruits, vegetables, and fiber decreases the risk of cardiovascular disease.
 Healthy diet and exercise can promote weight loss if a person is overweight or obese.

 People who smoke should stop smoking.
 People who quit using tobacco have only half the risk of those who continue to use tobacco—regardless of how long they smoked before quitting.